Skip to main content

 • Inviting your local candidates from different parties to talk to your young people about what they do and the policies they support.

-• Writing to your local candidates in your capacity as a Scouts volunteer to talk specifically about the value of Scouts or local Scout issues.
+• Writing to your local candidates, in your capacity as a Scouts volunteer, to talk specifically about the value of Scouts or local Scout issues.

-Can I invite politicians or candidates to our group?
+Inviting politicians or candidates to your group

 Do say: Dear candidates, would you like to come and talk to the Scouts about the issues you care about?